TRULYSICKENINGX/POKEMATE/Artisan Pay Day/README.md

 Having a Meowth is more efficient, as you can get one with the Pickup trait to farm some extra items.

+Set your Pay Day Pokemon as your lead, and make sure Pay Day is the first move.

+# Instructions

 Once in Artisan Cave, go anywhere on this red line.

 Set hotkeys according to the script as well as your total leppa berries available (minus 10, in case of issues).